AG-Peter/Ub_dimers_sPRE_XPLOR/manuscript/manuscript.md

 ### Encodermap dimensionality reduction

+Challenge:large datasets,see abstract.
+Check the abstract to ensure all key points are somewhere in the text.
 We used the Encodermap's auto-encoder neural network to retrieve a dimensionally reduced representation of all aforementioned simulations [@lemke2019encodermap].
 The high-dimensional input data was fed into a dense, fully-connected sequential neural network comprised 250, 250, 125, 2, 125, 250, and 250 neurons.
 We used the tensorflow python library to minimize